History of Reading F.C.: Early years (1871–1941)

 Reading Football Club was formed on 25 December 1871 by founder Joseph Edward Sydenham.
 They were originally nicknamed The Biscuitmen after one of the main trades in the town, Huntley & Palmers biscuits, but changed to the Royals in the 1970s, when the company closed their factory.
 This history is reflected in the name of the club's unofficial fanzine, Hob Nob Anyone?, named after a popular British biscuit.

 The switch to professionalism in 1895 resulted in the need for a bigger ground and, to this end, the club moved again, to the purpose-built Elm Park on 5 September 1896.

-In 1913, Reading toured Italy and beat Genoa 4–2 and A.C.
-Milan 5–0, narrowly lost 2–1 to Casale, before beating Italian champions Pro Vercelli 6–0 and the full Italian national team 2–0, prompting the leading sports newspaper Corriere della Sera to write "without doubt, Reading FC are the finest foreign team seen in Italy."
+In 1913, Reading toured Italy and beat Genoa 4–2 and AC Milan 5–0, narrowly lost 2–1 to Casale, before beating Italian champions Pro Vercelli 6–0 and the full Italy national team 2–0, prompting the leading sports newspaper Corriere della Sera to write "without doubt, Reading FC are the finest foreign team seen in Italy."
 Reading were invited back for another tour the following year, but there is no evidence it took place.
 It is possible it was cancelled due to the imminence of World War I, which claimed the lives of many Reading F.C. players, including Alan Foster, who put a hat-trick past Milan.
 Other players lost included amateurs Charles West and Heber Slatter.
 Attilio Fresia moved to Reading as a result of the tour, becoming the first Italian to play in English football.

 Reading were elected to the Third Division of the Football League in 1920, as the league absorbed the first division club of the Southern Football League.
 The club have spent the majority of the time since then in the third and fourth tiers of the league, with occasional flirtations with the second tier.

 Reading's best performance in the FA Cup came in 1926–27 when they lost to eventual winners Cardiff City at Molineux in Wolverhampton in the semi-final.
 The attendance at the 1–0 victory over Brentford in the fifth round set a new attendance record for Elm Park, at 33,042 people.
 This remains the highest attendance at a Reading home match.

 Reading were promoted to the Second Division, following a Third Division South title win in 1926; the Royals were relegated back to the third tier in May 1931.
 The club defeated Bristol City to win the Southern Section Cup in 1938, and won the London War Cup in 1941 by defeating Brentford 3–2 in the final at Stamford Bridge.